MarineEvoEcoLab/EecSeq/Protocol.md

 ### Library Amplification Cleanup

-1. Bring KAPA Pure Beads to room temperature by taking out of the 4 degree ~30 minutes before use
+1. Bring KAPA Pure Beads to room temperature by taking out of the 4 degree ~30 minutes before use and swirl to mix
 2. Perform a 1X bead cleanup by adding 25 μl of KAPA Pure Beads to each sample after amplification
 3. Thoroughly resuspend the beads by pipetting up and down multiple times
 4. Incubate the plate/tube at room temperature for 15 min to allow the DNA to bind to the beads,  if the samples can be placed on an orbital shaker at 200rpm this is ideal